Binary Tree in Action (Traversal)

 Algorithm Visualization

-function will work according to its definition.
+function will work as defined.